Thu 5 Jul 2007

 - Portuguese (200)

-These languages did not come from the Latin of Cicero, the sort of Latin found in books, but the Latin of the streets, known as Vulgar Latin.
+These languages did not come from the Classical Latin found in books, but from the Vulgar Latin of the streets.
 Just as Australian English did not come from Oxford and Cambridge, but from the streets of London.

 As a language Latin works differently than English.